dsyer/spring-boot-memory-blog/README.md

 ## Do Nothing Plain Java App

+As a useful comparison point, let's make a really basic Java application that stays alive when we run it so we can meaure its memory consumption:

 ```
 public class Main throws Exception {
   public static void main (String[] args) {